@VM zcat /proc/config.gz > .config

 device drivers are enabled; typically, you need a few drivers.
 All the enabled

-drivers will raise the compilation time, and you don’t want it; fortunately,
+drivers will increase the compilation time, and we don’t want that; fortunately,

 there is an option that automatically changes the

 required drivers for your system.
 This command looks at all the loaded

 module in your system and based on this information it shrinks the

 lsmod to enable or disable devices drivers in the

 .config file).
 Nonetheless, before using this command, it’s highly recommended